HVML/PurC/Source/Executables/purc/foil-css-properties.md

 - `-foil-color-success`: The color used for positive or successful actions and information.
 - `-foil-color-primary`: The main color, used for hyperlinks, focus styles, and component and form active states.

+The definition is same as `color` property.

-### `-foil-candidate-symbols`
+### `-foil-candidate-marks`

-If the appearance is `symbol-indicator`, this property defines the candidate symbols used for symbol indicator.
+If the appearance is `progress-mark` or `meter-mark`, this property defines the candidate marks used for mark indicator.

-If the appearance is `progress-bar` or `meter`, this property defines the symbol used to render the bar.
+If the appearance is `progress-bar` or `meter`/`meter-bar`, this property defines the mark used to render the bar.

+Definition:

+- Initial value: auto
+- Applies to: all elements
+- Inherited: no
+- Computed value: A string contains a list of characters can be used as the marks of a progress or meter.
+- Animation type: discrete

 ## CSS2 Properties not Supported by Foil